-Current global financial conditions have been subject to increased volatility and uncertainties, marked by increased levels of inflation, higher interest rates, capital markets uncertainties, economic uncertainties as a consequence of the war in the Ukraine and other global geopolitical tensions, supply chain issues, fluctuation in energy and commodity prices, and labour shortages.
+Current global financial conditions have been subject to increased volatility and uncertainties, marked by high levels of inflation, higher interest rates, capital markets uncertainties, economic uncertainties as a consequence of global conflicts and other geopolitical tensions, supply chain issues, fluctuation in energy and commodity prices, and labour shortages.
 As such, access to public financing, particularly for junior resource companies, has been negatively impacted.
 These factors may impact the ability of the Corporation to obtain equity or debt financing in the future and, if obtained, such financing may not be on terms favourable to the Corporation.
 If increased levels of volatility and market turmoil continue, the Corporation's operations could be adversely impacted, and the value and price of the Common Shares could be adversely affected.